alanwsmith/color-palettes.alanwsmith.com/README.md

 # pallets.alanwsmith.com

-A viewer for color pallets from color hunt and wherever else.
+A viewer for color pallets from color hunt, etc...